Abdominal ultrasound

 Liver

-The liver allows for effective ultrasound imaging.
-A healthy liver has a homogeneous echo reflection pattern and smooth contours.
-The echo reflection pattern of the liver is similar to or slightly higher than that of the renal cortex.
-The echo reflection pattern and smooth contours of the liver are best evaluated by imaging the right kidney and the right liver lobe together (see fig. 2).
+The liver is well-suited for effective ultrasound imaging.
+A healthy liver exhibits a uniform echo reflection pattern and smooth contours.
+Its echo reflection pattern is comparable to or slightly higher than that of the renal cortex.
+To best assess the echo reflection pattern and contours of the liver, it is recommended to image both the right kidney and the right lobe of the liver together (fig. 2).

 Interested?